 a) the assigned TLC;

-b) name of initial applicant;
+b) name of the initial applicant;

-c) address of initial applicant;
+c) address of the initial applicant;

-d) date of original assignment;
+d) date of the original assignment;

-e) date of last transfer of assignment, if allowed (updatable);
+e) date of the last transfer of assignment, if allowed (updatable);

-f) name of current owner (updatable);
+f) name of the current owner (updatable);

-g) address of current owner (updatable);
+g) address of the current owner (updatable);

-h) if the owner is an organization, the name, title, postal/e-mail address (with the email address protected against robot harvesting), telephone/facsimile; number of a contact person within the organization (updatable);
+h) if the owner is an organization, the name, title, postal/e-mail address (with the email address protected against robot harvesting), telephone/facsimile number of a contact person within the organization (updatable);

-i) date of last update (updatable).
+i) date of the last update (updatable).

-Editor’s NOTE – Even we take pre-allocation scenario, we still needs this information for manageability and traceability.

 6.3.5 Change of registration information

 The registered organization identified by a TLC shall not change significantly from the original application, but supporting information, such as the information provided in 6.3.4, may change from time to time.
 The RA shall be notified of all such changes, and shall update the register, maintaining an audit trail of earlier information.